 DIY School Years Photo Frame

 Jay is this close to being done with college.
-Now that he’s chosen his career path, and finished all of his general ed classes, he’s focused on finishing up the classes he needs to come out with a degree in automotive technology.
+Now that he’s chosen his career path and finished all of his general ed classes, he’s focused on finishing up the classes he needs to come out with a degree in automotive technology.
 He’s been so passionate about cars for years, spends hours tinkering away in the garage working on his own, and his friends bring theirs over to work on too.
 And hey, I’m not going to complain a single bit about having someone in the house who can fix my car for next to nothing for me.

-Many, many years ago my mum put all of my school photos into a frame with a school bus on it and gave it to me.
+Many, many years ago, my mum put all of my school photos into a frame with a school bus on it and gave it to me.
 It had every photo from every year, and although I cringe a little when I see some of those photos, it’s also a great memory that I still look at.
-So, I decided it was past due to make one for Jay too.
+So, I decided it was past due to make one for Jay, too.

-Our children have been back in school for a few months now and fall photographs have been taken.
-After the holiday’s, it will be time for spring photos too.
-But, what do you do with all of those pictures?
-Whether you order digital copies, printed photo packets in assorted sizes or you simply take your own photos every year, it’s so easy to put together a school years photo frame that you can present to your child after they graduate.
+Our children have been back in school for a few months now, and fall photographs have been taken.
+After the holidays, it will be time for spring photos, too.
+But what do you do with all of those pictures?
+Whether you order digital copies, printed photo packets in assorted sizes, or you simply take your own photos every year, it’s so easy to put together a school year’s photo frame that you can present to your child after they graduate.
 My mom made one for me that I still have almost 30 years later.

-This frame is simple and inexpensive to make, takes very little time, and you could try different materials too such as a wood pallet if you don’t want the metal industrial look.
+This frame is simple and inexpensive to make, takes very little time, and you could try different materials too, such as a wood pallet if you don’t want the metal industrial look.

 • HP ENVY Photo 7855